LAURA JANSONS, Psy.D. is a clinical neuropsychologist with specialty board certification in neuropsychology.

-Dr. Jansons provides both psychological personality and neuropsychological assessment for adults and children.
+Dr. Jansons provides neuropsychological assessment for adults and children.

 Neuropsychologists are instrumental in diagnosing congenital cognitive and neuropsychological issues in children and adults.
 Dr. Laura Jansons expertise in the brain-behavior relationship provides the highest of quality neuropsychological assessment and consultation for patients and their families, so that the patient’s clinical team can focus on maximizing their quality of life, and help them realize their potential.

 For Adults, testing can identify weaknesses in specific areas.
 It is very sensitive to mild memory and thinking problems that might not be obvious in other ways.
 When problems are very mild, testing may be the only way to detect them.
 For example, testing can help determine whether memory changes are normal age-related changes or if they reflect a neurological disorder.
 Testing might also be used to identify problems related to medical conditions that can affect memory and thinking, such as diabetes, metabolic of infectious diseases, or alcoholism.

 Test results can also be used to help differentiate among illnesses, which is important because appropriate treatment depends on accurate diagnosis.
 Different illness result in different patterns of strengths and weaknesses on testing.
 Therefore, the results can be helpful in determining which areas of the brain might be involved and what illness might be operating.
 For instance, testing can help to differentiate among Alzheimer’s disease, stroke and depression.
 Your physician will use this information along with the results of other tests, such as brain imaging and blood tests, to come to the most informed diagnosis possible.